-Monthly reporting helps a community to determine whether sufficient funds are available to cover current obligations, any surplus can be invested, or shortfall exists requiring temporary borrowing.
+Periodic reporting helps a community to determine whether sufficient funds are available to cover current obligations, any surplus can be invested, or shortfall exists requiring temporary borrowing.
 It enables the Town to take prompt management action in the event that fiscal problems are indicated or adjust spending behavior to meet financial challenges.
+Policy:

-The Accounting Department shall produce and distribute to Department heads monthly budget-to-actual reports.
+The Accounting Department shall produce and distribute to Department heads quarterly budget-to-actual reports.
 If financial problems are indicated, the Accountant will review with the Town Administrator a monthly report of revenues and expenditures at the line item level.

+Adopted by: Belmont Select Board

 K-5 Cash Collections

+Background: